telerik/kendo-ui-core/docs/php/widgets/dropdownlist/overview.md

 ---
 title: Overview
+page_title: Overview | DropDownList PHP Class
-page_title: How to use the DropDownList PHP class, server-side wrapper for Kendo UI DropDownList widget
+description: "Get started with the DropDownList PHP class in Kendo UI."
-description: Learn how to bind Kendo UI DropDownList for PHP, handle Kendo UI DropDownList Events, access an existing dropdownlist.
+slug: overview_dropdownlist_uiforphp
+position: 1
 ---

-# DropDownList
+# DropDownList PHP Class Overview

-The Kendo DropDownList for PHP is a server-side wrapper for the [Kendo UI DropDownList](/api/javascript/ui/dropdownlist) widget.
+The Kendo UI DropDownList for PHP is a server-side wrapper for the [Kendo UI DropDownList](/api/javascript/ui/dropdownlist) widget.

 ## Getting Started

+### The Basics

-There are two ways to bind Kendo DropDownList for PHP:
+There are two ways to bind a Kendo UI DropDownList for PHP:

-* [local](/php/widgets/dropdownlist/local-binding) - the dropdownlist is bound to PHP array
+* [Locally]({% slug localbinding_autocomplete_uiforphp %})&mdash;Local binding binds the DropDownList to a PHP array.
-* [remote](/php/widgets/dropdownlist/remote-binding) - the dropdownlist makes AJAX requests and is bound to JSON result
+* [Remotely]({% slug remotebinding_autocomplete_uiforphp %})&mdash;During remote binding the DropDownList makes AJAX requests and is bound to the JSON result.

-Here is how to configure the dropdownlist for local binding:
+### Configuration

+Below are listed the steps for you to follow when configuring the Kendo UI DropDownList for local binding.

-1. Follow the steps from the [introduction](/php/introduction) - include the autoloader, JavaScript and CSS files.
+**Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for PHP]({% slug overview_uiforphp %})&mdash;include the autoloader, JavaScript, and CSS files.

-2. Create an array which to which the dropdownlist will be bound to
+**Step 2** Create an array to which the DropDownList will be bound.

+###### Example

         <?php
         $data = array(